Here’s the question: Is your “artistic temperament” flaring up?

-The problem is the “artistic temperament” excuse doesn’t help the artist or those around him because it doesn’t address the fundamental challenge of how to make your art AND make a life for yourself.
+The problem is the “artistic temperament” excuse doesn’t help the artist or those around her because it doesn’t address the fundamental challenge of how to make your art AND make a life for yourself.

 As a young man, Ebenbach excused his own at times erratic behavior as due to his “ink blood.”
-He writes, “It was a nice way to convince myself that (1) I couldn’t help myself, because of some artistic temperament, and (2) really it wasn’t that I was a jerk; I was just a charmingly rebellious artiste who did things his own way.”
+He writes, “It was a nice way to convince myself that (1) I couldn’t help myself, because of some artistic temperament, and (2) really, it wasn’t that I was a jerk; I was just a charmingly rebellious artiste who did things his own way.”

 Getting over yourself

-Ebenbach eventually got past this mindset, and with therapy and medication, became not only a successful author, but a reasonably well-adjusted person with a family, a contributor to society.
+Ebenbach eventually got past this mindset, and with therapy and medication, became not only a successful author, but a reasonably well-adjusted person with a family—a contributor to society.

 The truth is, for many musicians, our art is a refuge from inner (or outer) turmoil.
 In the studio we can escape the realities of life’s difficulties.

-But life’s realities always catch us up:
+But life’s realities always catch us up . . .

 You can run but you can’t hide

-Every creative artist must deal with the art vs. real life conflict: that In order to make your art, you need to have a lifestyle that will support it.
-Much of what passes for artistic temperament is musicians behaving badly (been there, done that).
+Every creative artist must deal with the art vs. real life conflict: that in order to make your art, you need to have a lifestyle that will support it.
+Much of what passes for artistic temperament is simply musicians behaving badly (been there, done that).
 It’s the acting out in frustration over being distracted from our artistic work by the necessities of real life and the needs of others.

-The only way to have both an artistic career and a life that supports it is to find a balance between the competing demands of our artistic yearnings and the rational universe (the basics of paying rent, dealing with others, making a living, and having a life).
+The only way to have both an artistic career and a life that supports it is to find a balance between the competing demands of our artistic yearnings and the rational universe (dealing with others, making a living, and having a life).

-Your music or your life
+Your music or your life?

 The way we bargain between these two competing sides determines the quality of our day to day lives and our art.
 How well we sleep at night is a consequence of how well we manage the stress of the competing demands on our time and energy.
-And this determines our ultimate ability to live with ourselves and with others while continuing to make art.
+And this determines our ultimate ability to live with ourselves and with others while continuing to make our art.